Tools & More

 HRDF Duplicates

-• Purpose: This tool makes it possible to identify contradictory journeys in the HRDF data and check whether they are duplicates or to validate any similarities.
-Specifically, the system searches for *Z journey number entries that belong to the same transport company.
-According to the HRDF definition, the ‘…journey number is a unique number within an administration…’ per delivery.
-As an additional functionality, the tool also takes into account the validity periods for the journeys defined in BITFELD.
+• Purpose: This tool makes it possible to identify contradictory journeys in the HRDF data and to check whether they are duplicates and validate similarities.
+Specifically, the system searches for *Z journey number records belonging to the same transport company.
+According to the HRDF definition, the ‘…Journey number a unique number – per shipment – within an administration…’ as an additional functionality, the tool also takes into account the validity periods for the journeys defined in the BITFELD.

 • Instructions:

-• First, the HRDF record (see https://data.opentransportdata.swiss/dataset/timetable-54-2024-hrdf) must be selected, i.e. the day.
-Then the transport company must be selected, as it is unique for each transport company.
+• First, the HRDF record (see https://data.opentransportdata.swiss/dataset/timetable-54-2026-hrdf), i.e. the day.
+In this case, the transport company must be selected, as this is unique for each transport company.

-• The system then determines all journey numbers that occur multiple times for the transport company, taking into account their effective validity periods.
-The result is output grouped by offer category or transport type.
-In the example, there are 4 journey numbers (310, 320, 322, 328) for the ‘EC’ transport type, each of which is duplicate.
+• The system then determines all trip numbers that occur multiple times for the transport company, taking into account the actual validity periods.
+The result is displayed grouped by service category and transport type.
+In the example, there are 4 trip numbers (310, 320, 322, 328) for the transport type ‘EC’ which are duplicates.
 Journey number 771 of type IC 3 appears to have 19 duplicates.

-• In the detailed view for the duplicates, a user can now take a closer look at and check the possible duplicates.
-A visual inspection of the first three entries clearly shows the differences, so the displayed variants are not ‘real’ duplicates.
-However, according to the HRDF-RV (in theory), they would be.
+• In the detail view for the duplicates, a user can now look at and check the possible duplicates in more detail.
+A visual inspection of the first three entries clearly shows the differences; the variants displayed are therefore not ‘real’ duplicates.
+However, according to HRDF-RV (in theory), they would be.

-• Note: the tool offers an alternative display via the ‘Consolidated Report’ selection.
-Where all identified duplicates are output as a table across all transport companies and all days.
+• Note: the tool offers an alternative presentation by selecting ‘Consolidated Report’.
+Where all identified duplicates, across all transport companies, are displayed as a table throughout the day.

 HRDF Bitfields

-• Purpose: Visual representation of the validity periods as provided as bit code in the BITFELD file in HRDF format.
-Specifically, they are provided as hexadecimal numbers, which in turn represent the bit order.
+• Purpose: Visual representation of the validity periods as they are supplied as bit code in the BITFELD file in HRDF format.
+More specifically, they are supplied as hexadecimal numbers which represent the bit order.

 • Instructions:

-• First, insert the bit field value to be visualised.
-Then select the timetable period to be applied.
+• First you enter the bit field value to be visualised.
+Then you select the timetable period to be applied.

-• After that, you can see a visualisation of the given data
+• Then you see a visualization of the given data

 • Note: You can also enter ‘real’ bit fields, i.e. a sequence of zeros and ones (011000101…).